-Below is a list of FAQs covering Georgia Workers’ Compensation laws.
-The list contains the most common questions/answers for Georgia work comp claims.
+Below are the Top 5 Georgia Workers’ Compensation questions.
+The list contains the most common questions/answers for Georgia workers’ compensation injury claims.

-- Temporary total disability payments or TTD income benefits come into play if you are taken off work completely by the Authorized Treating Physician.
-This is calculated by taking two thirds of your average weekly wage (of the wages for the 13 weeks prior to the date of accident) up to the statutory maximum.
-For injuries prior to July 1, 2013 the maximum is $500 per week.
+Temporary total disability payments or TTD income benefits come into play if you are taken off work completed by the Authorized Treating Physician.
+This is calculated by taking two-thirds of your average weekly wage (of the wages for the 13 weeks prior to the date of accident) up to the statutory maximum.
+For injuries prior to July 1, 2013, the maximum is $500 per week.
 For injuries after July 1, 2013, the maximum $550 per week.
 This is nontaxable.

-- There are time limits on how long you are eligible to receive income benefits.
-Specifically, there is a limit of 400 weeks from the date of accident for TTD benefits.
-It is 350 weeks from the date of accident for TPD benefits.
-In the past there was no time limit on the weeks you could receive medical treatment.
-However, injuries occurring after July 1, 2013 have a limit or “cap” on medical benefits beyond 400 weeks from the date of the accident.
+There are time limits on how long you are eligible to receive income benefits.
+Specifically, there is a limit of 400 weeks from the date of the accident for TTD benefits.
+It is 350 weeks from the date of the accident for TPD benefits.
+In the past, there was no time limit on the weeks you could receive medical treatment.
+However, injuries occurring after July 1, 2013, have a limit or “cap” on medical benefits beyond 400 weeks from the date of the accident.
 This does not apply to catastrophic claims.
 The majority of the claims in Georgia are not catastrophic.